 Refrigerated smoked seafood (eg, nova-style, lox, kippered, smoked, jerky), unless it has been cooked

-Attack rates are highest in neonates, adults ≥ age 60, and immunocompromised patients.
+Attack rates are highest in neonates, adults ≥ age 60, pregnant women, and immunocompromised patients.

 Various organ systems can be affected; maternal infection during pregnancy may cause fetal death.